-- a) The 'Basic Annual Rate' (BAR) is the standard 1 year subscription rate for the publication, in contrast to a special price only available to a limited class, or under limited conditions. - b) There can only be 1 BAR per country/wider geographical region. - c) If print subscriptions are not available separately then there is no need to publish a BAR.
+- a) The 'Basic Annual Rate' (BAR) is the standard 1 year subscription rate for the publication, in contrast to a special price only available to a limited class, or under limited conditions. - b) There can only be 1 BAR per country/wider geographical region. - c) If print subscriptions are not available separately (or in the case of a digital only publication, digital subscriptions are not available separately) then there is no need to publish a BAR.